ThisIsManta/Enumerable/README.md

 `(array-like, function, boolean)` as another enumerable, a name projector and overwrite flag.

 **Throws**
-a name was empty
+a name was empty.
-one or more parameters were not valid
+one or more parameters were not valid.

     new Enumerable([{ name: 'Tom' }, { name: 'Bob', age: 25 }]).joinBy([{ name: 'Tom', age: 18 }, { name: 'Bob', age: 26 }], 'name').toArray();
     // This returns [{ name: 'Tom', age: 18 }, { name: 'Bob', age: 25 }]